-Whilst Stage 1 complaints are responded to by those directly responsible for the service being disputed, at Stage 2 of the procedures complaints are investigated by someone independent of that resource.
-This can be either a member of the Quality and Complaints Team, another Manager within the Directorate or an externally appointed person, the Local Authority has discretion over whom to appoint.
-Additionally, an Independent Person (not employed within the Local Authority) in line with legislation & guidance, must be appointed in each case to oversee the investigation from the perspectives of thoroughness, fairness and objectivity.
+Whilst Stage 1 complaints are responded to by those directly responsible for the service being disputed, should complaints progress to Stage 2 of the procedures, these are investigated by someone independent of that resource.
+This can be either a member of the Quality and Complaints Team, another Manager within the Directorate or an externally appointed person; the Local Authority has discretion over whom to appoint.
+Additionally, an Independent Person (not employed within the Local Authority, in line with legislation & guidance) must be appointed in each case to oversee the investigation from the perspectives of thoroughness, fairness and objectivity.
 Again in accordance with legislation 25 working days up to a maximum of 65 working days are allowed for the investigation of the matter by the complaint investigator leading to the response by the Assistant Director for Children's Services.
-If an advocate has not been appointed previously the child/young person is again offered advocacy services at this stage.
+If an advocate has not been appointed previously the child/young person must again be offered advocacy services at this stage.